ameysunu/-Developer-Circles-Community-Challenge/README.md

   <h1> Hello World! </h1>
 );
 ```
-At this point if you go ahead and run ``npm start`` in your project root, it would launch our web page on our default browser with an error
+At this point, if you go ahead and run ``npm start`` in your project root, it would launch our web page on our default browser with an error
 <br/>

 ![image](https://user-images.githubusercontent.com/48415436/97116908-7e8d3b80-1711-11eb-89c9-e9dce01df216.png)

 <br/>
-Now what does this mean?
+Now, what does this mean?
 Well we need to use ``document.getElementbyID`` in order to get began rendering HTML components.
 We can simply do that by tapping into our ``ReactDOM.render`` function and simply declaring the required render.

 ```
 import React from "react";